Iakobson/ChatGPT-prompts/README.md

 Act as a Developer and propose refactoring techniques to optimize the database queries and improve the overall performance of the provided SQL script: [code snippet].

 Act as a Developer and suggest ways to make the code in the given TypeScript script more testable and decoupled, promoting better separation of concerns and code modularity: [code snippet].

+**Проєктування системи та архітектура**

+Act as a system design and architecture consultant and provide guidance on designing a scalable and fault-tolerant distributed system.\
+Discuss key principles and patterns, such as load balancing, replication, and partitioning, that should be considered in the design.

+Act as a system design and architecture expert and outline the architectural components and their interactions for building a real-time chat application.\
+Consider aspects like message routing, data synchronization, and scalability in your design.

+Act as a system design and architecture consultant and propose an architecture for a cloud-based e-commerce platform.\
+Discuss how to handle high traffic, ensure data consistency, and incorporate features like user authentication and order processing.

+Act as a system design and architecture expert and explain the design considerations for building a microservices-based architecture.\
+Discuss topics like service decomposition, communication protocols, and fault tolerance in the design.

+Act as a system design and architecture consultant and design a data warehouse system for analyzing large volumes of data.\
+Discuss the selection of appropriate storage technologies, data ingestion processes, and query optimization techniques.

+Act as a system design and architecture expert and propose an architecture for a content delivery network (CDN) to efficiently serve multimedia content worldwide.\
+Discuss concepts like caching, edge servers, and content routing in your design.

+Act as a system design and architecture consultant and design a high-performance database system for a financial application.\
+Discuss strategies for data indexing, query optimization, and ensuring data integrity in the design.

+Act as a system design and architecture expert and propose an architecture for a scalable and secure IoT (Internet of Things) platform.\
+Discuss topics like device management, data processing, and authentication mechanisms in your design.

+Act as a system design and architecture consultant and design a fault-tolerant backup and disaster recovery system for a critical business application.\
+Discuss replication strategies, backup scheduling, and failover mechanisms in your design.

+Act as a system design and architecture expert and propose an architecture for a real-time analytics platform.\
+Discuss topics like data ingestion, stream processing, and visualization components in your design.